abeerahq/DATA-690-WANG/assignment_01/Course-Notes.md

 and execute it.
 ***%paste*** - takes whatever text is in the clipboard and executes it as a single block in the shell
 ***%cpaste*** - similar but gives you a special prompt for pasting code into

+**Magic Commands** -  any command prefixed by the percent symbol %.
+They are designed to facilitate common tasks and enable you to easily control the behavior of the IPython system.

+**%matplotlib** sets up the integration so you can create multiple plot windows without interfering with the console session